pudly/schmopera-hugo/content/articles/are-the-arts-other-creative-fields-a-waste-of-time-money.md

 lastmod = "2017-03-09T09:57:00+01:00"
 preamble = "This article was originally published by [here](http://kartsconsulting.com/2017/03/03/arts-waste-time-money/) by Kristina Driskill, and is re-posted with permission from the author." publishDate = "2017-03-09T09:57:00+01:00" short_description = "Go ahead and get rid of all the music on your phone and elsewhere.
-When you go into stores, no music will be playing, and you won't be hearing any while you work out at the gym.
-If you've got tickets to a concert of any kind, throw those out.
-Musicians are artists, and you won't be needing any of that." slug = "are-the-arts-other-creative-fields-a-waste-of-time-money" title = "Are the arts &amp; other creative fields a waste of time &amp; money?"
+When you go into stores, no music will be playing, and you won&#039;t be hearing any while you work out at the gym.
+If you&#039;ve got tickets to a concert of any kind, throw those out.
+Musicians are artists, and you won&#039;t be needing any of that." slug = "are-the-arts-other-creative-fields-a-waste-of-time-money" title = "Are the arts &amp; other creative fields a waste of time &amp; money?"
 +++